-In vivo MRE was performed in 14 healthy volunteers without a history of neurological diseases (3 females, mean age \pm SD: 30 \pm 5 years, age range: 24 to 44 years).
+In vivo MRE was performed in 14 healthy volunteers without a history of neurological diseases (3 females, mean age $\pm$ SD: 30 $\pm$ 5 years, age range: 24 to 44 years).
 The study was approved by the ethics committee of Charité - Universitätsmedizin Berlin in accordance with the Ethical Principles for Medical Research Involving Human Subjects of the World Medical Association Declaration of Helsinki.
 Every participant gave written informed consent.

-Ex vivo calf brain experiment
+Ex vivo bovine brain experiment

-The ex vivo experiment was performed on a fresh brain from a 22 weeks old calf obtained from a local butcher.
-The brain was transported in a 0.9% saline solution in a cooling box at approximately 4°C to prevent dehydration and tissue degeneration.
-The brain was photographed to portray the setup in the scanner and then placed in a 3T MRI scanner (Siemens Lumina, Erlangen, Germany).
-A three-dimensional magnetization-prepared rapid gradient-echo imaging (3D MP RAGE) with $1 \times 1 \times 1 \text{ mm}^3$ voxel size was used to measure the brain in two different states (Figure 1b.).
-First, an undeformed state was examined for an anatomical reference image.
-Afterwards the brain was fixed on a holder in such a way that it would naturally bend under gravitation over the edge perpendicular to its longitudinal axis (anterior-posterior) as depicted in Figure 1a.
-These two anatomical scans were used for further FEM simulations as explained below.
+The ex vivo experiment was performed on three fresh bovine brains obtained from a local butcher.
+The brains were transported in a 0.9% saline solution in a cooling box at approximately 4°C to prevent dehydration and tissue degeneration.
+The brains were photographed to show the setup in the scanner and then placed in a 3T MRI scanner (Siemens Lumina, Erlangen, Germany) about 5 hours after death.
+A three-dimensional magnetization-prepared rapid gradient-echo imaging (3D MP RAGE) with $1 \times 1 \times 1 \text{ mm}^3$ voxel size was used to measure the brains in two different states (Figure 1b).
+First, a non-deformed state was investigated for an anatomical reference image.
+Then the brains were fixed on a holder in such a way that they bent naturally under gravity over the edge perpendicular to their longitudinal axis (anterior-posterior), as shown in Figure 1a.
+These two anatomical scans were used for further FEM simulations, as explained below.